 Prior to joining RMI, Tamara completed her master’s degree at Yale University’s Jackson Institute for Global Affairs, where she focused on international finance and sustainable development.
-Before Yale, she worked for the International Monetary Fund as a Research Analyst.
+Before Yale, she worked for the International Monetary Fund as a research analyst.

-Master of Arts in Global Affairs, Yale University
+MA, Global Affairs, Yale University

-Bachelor of Arts in Economics and History, Grinnell College
+BA, Economics and History, Grinnell College